luckyfrappe/constructly-hub/README.md

 - **[Namecheap](https://www.namecheap.com/)** – Domain register used for managing the custom business domain **constructlyhub.me**.
 - **[Google Workspace (Gmail SMTP)](https://mail.google.com/)** – Configured to send transactional emails through Gmail’s secure SMTP service, used for account verification, password resets, and contact forms.
 - **[Cloudinary](https://cloudinary.com/)** – Used to host images and manage media uploads.
+- **[FilePond](https://pqina.nl/filepond/)** – Used for modern, user-friendly file uploads with drag-and-drop support, live image previews, and file validation.
+Configured to behave like a regular Django file input using `storeAsFile: true`, so uploaded files are submitted together with the form.

 ---